 Friends of the Waterbury Public Library

-The next Friends of the Library meeting is schedule for Wednesday, July 10 at 5:30 PM upstairs in the Library.
+The Friends of the Library usually meet on the first Monday of every month at 5:30 PM upstairs in the Library.

 Interested in being a "Friend"?
 Check out this PSA by Paula Poundstone: http://youtu.be/MYYrFSpbBbA

 The Friends of the Waterbury Public Library is a 501(c) (3) tax exempt organization which was organized in 1966 to promote and enhance the library, to be a liaison between the library and the community, to strengthen library services through financial contributions, to provide volunteers for special projects and activities, and to raise funds for the construction of new or improved library facilities.

 From the beginning, the Friends have worked to improve library facilities and services.
 Members raised money to install the first telephone at what was then known as the Waterbury Village Public Library in 1968.
 They continued to pay the monthly bill for the next fifteen years.

 The Friends have often helped the library pioneer new services and technologies.
 From buying the library’s first computer to paying for the first downloadable audio book service in 2008, the Friends have been dedicated supporters of new technology.
 More recently, the Friends helped purchase a new mini lap-top computer and a media projector and co-sponsored the library’s e-Book service and the Mango Online Language program.
 Even the latest design of the library’s new website is sponsored by the Friends.

 An important part of the Friends’ mission involves supporting the library’s services for children.
 Ongoing projects include the Books for Babies program, which gives a book to each child born to a Waterbury or Duxbury family, and providing support for special events in conjunction with the annual children’s summer reading program.